Activities & Projects

 First World War Commemorative Exhibition at Waiheke Community Art Gallery opens Friday 21 November 2014 at 6pm and continues to Monday 15 December 2014.

-A project to commission a significant work to recognise the Featherston Military Camp is underway and the public are now invited to submit their ideas.
+A project to commission a significant work to recognise the Featherston Military Training Camp is underway and the public are now invited to submit their ideas.

 No Man’s Land brings together the descendants of opposing forces in the First World War and reunites them in friendship and musical solidarity.
 Touring in March 2016.